- What is a Cover Order?

 - Avoid volatile stocks: It is always preferable to stay away from what clearly looks unstable.
 Why put your money in something that might never let you have it back.
 Hence, it is advisable to track the stock behavior and consider trading over potentially stable stocks.

 - Correlate stocks with geopolitical changes: It is better to invest in stocks that have a correlation with major sectors.
 If the index for the sector goes up, it might also affect the price of the stock in a positive manner.
 For example, strengthening of Indian Rupee against Chinese Renminbi would affect the iron industries.
 Resultantly, the income from exports would increase and the stocks would go up.
 Picking stocks while keeping in mind such market situation would help you a lot.

-- Research : Looking, analysing and comprehending are the basic steps of trading.
+- Research: Looking, analyzing and comprehending are the basic steps of trading.
 Nothing goes right without proper calculation unless you really have luck on your side while trading.
 As luck does not often show its grace, it is always necessary to research before trading.

-- Trends : Sometimes it’s better to follow the herde rather than being a lonely wolf.
+- Trends: Sometimes it's better to follow the herd rather than being a lone wolf.
 Look for the general flow in the market or the stocks that have raised the most interests in traders.
 When the market rises, traders must look for the stocks that rise, when it falls, looks for the stocks that show a potential decline.

 Delivery vs. Intraday trading

-- Intraday Trading refers to buying and selling stocks on the same day.
-It is done not with the interest of investment, but with the motive of quick profit.
+- Intraday Trading is done not with the interest of investment, but with the motive of quick profit.

 - It is advisable to avoid volatile stocks.
 Traders should look out for stocks which are correlated with major sectors.

-- Research and following the trends proves vital for a trader, may they be a beginner or professional.
+- Research and following the trends prove vital for a trader, may they be a beginner or professional.